-8. Supporting Documentation
+9. Supporting Documentation

-We will maintain documentation related to the implementation of its SMS; the programs, polices, and procedures used tot carry out this PTASP; and the results from its SMS processes and activities for three years after creation.
+We will maintain documentation related to the implementation of its SMS; the programs, policies, and procedures used to carry out this PTASP; and the results from its SMS processes and activities for three years after creation.
 Documentation will be maintained in Excel and will be available to the FTA or other Federal or oversight entity upon request.